• Skip to primary navigation

 Christmas Traditions List

 • Decorate a tree or multiples~ For quite a few years now we have had multiple Christmas trees in our home.
 The main tree that is in our living room is for the perfectionist that is me to decorate.
-The second tree is one that is dedicated to the kids, this tree is for all of the homemade ornaments that they have made over the year.
+The second tree is one that is dedicated to the kids, this tree is for all of the homemade ornaments that they have made over the years.
 And each of the kids has a small tree in their room.

-• Christmas Movies~ What better way to have family time than sitting and watching a movie together.
+• Christmas Movies~ What better way to have family time than sitting and watching a movie together?
 My Family Christmas Movie Nights post tells you some of the things I do for this tradition.

 • Christmas Light Tour~ We love jumping in the car stopping to get snacks and touring our area to see all the beautiful Christmas lights.